- Biological Inventions

 This judgment is thought to be and is considered as the harmonization of the Copyright and the Design Act so that the legislative intent is fulfilled.

 The judgment of the Court in Vishvajeet Sharma v State also reiterated the same.

 JagdambaImpexv.Tristar Products, May 2014

-Tristarobtained a copyright protection for 2D industrial drawings.
-These drawings were later used to manufacture 3D equipment’s which made combs.
-Jagdamba later started manufacturing combs through machines which were identical to Tristar.
+Tristarobtained copyright protection for 2D industrial drawings.
+These drawings were later used to manufacture 3D equipment which made combs.
+Jagdamba later started manufacturing combs through machines that were identical to Tristar.
 Initially, Tristar succeeded in its application to restrain Jagdamba from producing these combs.
 But, on appeal, the court opined that the industrial drawings as of Tristar had no independent artistic existence and hence its copyright protection ceased to exist when it produced its 51st article under Section 15(2) of the Copyrights Act, 1957.
 As these drawings were not registered under designs, Tristar was not entitled to any relief.